-LEVEL I SEMESTER: I (Compulsory for BA Carnival) COURSE CODE: CANV 1005 COURSE TITLE: INTRODUCTION TO BUSINESS FOR THE ARTS NUMBER OF CREDITS: 3 PRE-REQUISITES: NONE COURSE DESCRIPTION: This course seeks to provide a solid point of entry for students wishing to develop the necessary skills for becoming managers and administrators in the arts and culture.
+COURSE TITLE: INTRODUCTION TO BUSINESS FOR THE ARTS

+COURSE DESCRIPTION: This course seeks to provide a solid point of entry for students wishing to develop the necessary skills for becoming managers and administrators in the arts and culture.
 In addition, the course provides a much-needed foundation for pursuing other courses within the Carnival Studies programme - the Economics of Culture, Enterprise Internships in the Arts and Festival Management.
 The course, therefore, does not assume prior knowledge.

-ASSESSMENT: 40% Coursework Final Exam 60% LEVEL I SEMESTER: I (Compulsory for BA Carnival) COURSE CODE: CANV 1701 COURSE TITLE: CARNIVAL AND SOCIETY NUMBER OF CREDITS: 3 PRE-REQUISITES: NONE COURSE DESCRIPTION: This course involves a study of the evolution of Carnival from its pre-Christian roots, its world-wide manifestations, as well as its impact and implications in shaping new world civilisation in general and Trinidad & Tobago in particular.
-ASSESSMENT: 50% Coursework Examination 50% LEVEL I SEMESTER: II (Compulsory for BA Carnival) COURSE CODE: CANV 1702 COURSE TITLE: MAS: HISTORY, DEVELOPMENT AND MEANING NUMBER OF CREDITS: 3 PRE-REOUISITE: NONE COURSE DESCRIPTION: This course studies the material production of masks.
+Coursework 40% Final Exam 60%

+COURSE TITLE: CARNIVAL AND SOCIETY

+COURSE DESCRIPTION: This course involves a study of the evolution of Carnival from its pre-Christian roots, its world-wide manifestations, as well as its impact and implications in shaping new world civilisation in general and Trinidad & Tobago in particular.

+COURSE TITLE: MAS: HISTORY, DEVELOPMENT AND MEANING

+COURSE DESCRIPTION: This course studies the material production of masks.
 It is an integrated course of studio practicals, field trips, lectures and research into the production of masks in the Trinidad Carnival.
 It surveys the roles of the designer, and the mas camp as cultural site for production of masks.
 Course requires hands-on practical work in the production and decoration of masks.
-ASSESSMENT:

-I FVFI I SEMESTER: I (Compulsory for BA Carnival) COURSE CODE: THEA 1004 COURSE TITLE: INTRODUCTION TO CULTURAL RESEARCH METHODS NUMBER OF CREDITS: 3 PRE-REQUISITES: NONE (See Theatre Arts Courses for Description) LEVEL: II SEMESTER: II (Compulsory for BA Carnival) COURSE CODE: CANV 2012 COURSE TITLE: ENTERPRISE INTERNSHIPS IN THE ARTS NUMBER OF CREDITS: 3 PRE-REQUISITE: CANV 1005 COURSE DESCRIPTION: This course takes a practical approach to providing students with a set of managerial skills that would allow them to develop arts and cultural organisations as centres of creative enterprise.
+(Compulsory for BA Carnival) COURSE CODE: THEA 1004

+COURSE TITLE: INTRODUCTION TO CULTURAL RESEARCH METHODS

+(See Theatre Arts Courses for Description)

+COURSE TITLE: ENTERPRISE INTERNSHIPS IN THE ARTS

+NUMBER OF CREDITS: 3 PRE-REQUISITE: CANV 1005

+COURSE DESCRIPTION: This course takes a practical approach to providing students with a set of managerial skills that would allow them to develop arts and cultural organisations as centres of creative enterprise.
 The intention is to teach students the tools and techniques surrounding the three central elements of enterprise management: entrepreneurship, strategy and marketing that would allow for the development of the arts in a more holistic way, and at the same time widen the range of career options for students.

-ASSESSMENT: 100% Coursework: LEVEL: II SEMESTER: II COURSE CODE: CANV 2702 (Compulsory for BA Carnival) COURSE TITLE: TRINIDAD CALYPSO: HISTORY, DEVELOPMENT AND MEANING NUMBER OF CREDITS: 3 PRE-REQUISITES: NONE COURSE DESCRIPTION: This course will of necessity focus on issues such as race, nationalism, inter-ethnic conflict and negotiation, class stratification as seen through the eyes of calypsonians.
+COURSE CODE: CANV 2702 (Compulsory for BA Carnival)

+COURSE TITLE: TRINIDAD CALYPSO: HISTORY, DEVELOPMENT AND MEANING

+COURSE DESCRIPTION: This course will of necessity focus on issues such as race, nationalism, inter-ethnic conflict and negotiation, class stratification as seen through the eyes of calypsonians.
 The development of social commentary and satire in the calypso; censorship, Independence to Neo-colonialism.

-ASSESSMENT: Coursework 40% 60% Examination LEVEL: II SEMESTER: I (Compulsory for BA Carnival) COURSE CODE: THEA 2007 COURSE TITLE: FESTIVALS, DRAMA AND SOCIETY NUMBER OF CREDITS: 3 PRE-REQUISITES: LITS 1201 OR THEA 1004 (See Theatre Arts Courses for Description) LEVEL: II SEMESTER: I (Compulsory for BA Carnival) COURSE CODE: THEA 2010 COURSE TITLE: CRITICAL READINGS IN CARIBBEAN ARTS AND CULTURE NUMBER OF CREDITS: 3
+(Compulsory for BA Carnival) COURSE CODE: THEA 2007

+COURSE TITLE: FESTIVALS, DRAMA AND SOCIETY

+PRE-REQUISITES: LITS 1201 OR THEA 1004 (See Theatre Arts Courses for Description)

+(Compulsory for BA Carnival) COURSE CODE: THEA 2010

+COURSE TITLE: CRITICAL READINGS IN CARIBBEAN ARTS AND CULTURE